-Before you post your question, remember that the most visible thing of your post by far is the title.
+Context is critical for solving coding problems.
+Before you post your question, remember that the most visible part of your post is the title.
 Make that title as useful and descriptive as possible!
-Is it more likely that someone will click on or find “im stuck help plzzz” or “Dasmoto Project: how do I include my images?” (hint: it’s the second one).
 A great title is usually the difference between something people click on and something people scroll past.

 If you have a question about a coding exercise or troubleshooting your code, include your code.
 This makes it even easier for other users to understand what may be going wrong.